Communications Resources – Survivalists – Preppers – SHTF Scenarios

-Check out our new Survivalist & Prepper General Store link under Survivalist Resources to the left of your screen.
+Check out our new Survivalist & Prepper General Store link under Survivalist Resources to the right of your screen.

 Now think back to the time the United States met up with Mother Nature in the form of Hurricane Katrina.
 Suddenly there was no power in this area of the country.
 Generators kicked in with a roar and cell phones and Internet services providers were able to stay on the air.
 But only for a brief time as the hungry generators craved gas or diesel fuel on a regular basis.
 The problem then was the gas stations could not provide these fuels due to the massive power outages.
 Internet servers and cell phone equipment was now “casters up”, which is slang for a piece of equipment that is completely broken.
 People could no longer communicate with each other nor could the authorities and emergency crews and responders communicate.
 This was, to say the least, an eye opener for the once free spirited cellaholic.